jesskelsall/astarus/characters/jonala-shirent.md

 Jonala Shirent was a stern and driven member of the [Copper Eye](../organisations/copper-eye.md) who strived to put the organisation's plans into motion, no matter the cost.

-In the [Dulsenn Graveyard Memory Sphere](../items/artifacts-of-oonar/memory-spheres/dulsenn-graveyard-memory-sphere.md) she was working with [Petjor Yordua](petjor-yordua.md) to relieve the crypt of its magical items.
+In [Mémoire de Cimetière](../items/echneshment/memory-spheres/memoire-de-cimetiere.md) she was working with [Petjor Yordua](petjor-yordua.md) to relieve the crypt of its magical items.

 ## Characteristics